-One of the other reasons we rated this facility so highly is that it received a very impressive nursing grade.
-In that area, we awarded this facility an B. The nursing score is based on several factors.
-The most important one is the quantity of hours nurses spend with residents.
-This facility provided 0.3 hours of nursing care per resident per day.
-Finally, we also assessed several nursing quality measures and this facility excelled in some of these areas.
-With less than five percent of its residents sustaining pressure ulcers, it performed as well as any nursing home the state in this category.
+Building on its strong performance in other areas, we awarded this nursing home an B for our nursing rating.
+Our nursing rating is largely based on the facility's nurse staffing.
+This nursing home provides 0.3 hours of nursing care per resident per day.
+Finally, we also assessed several nursing quality-based metrics and this facility excelled in some of these areas.
+With less than five percent of its residents sustaining pressure ulcers, it performed as well as any facility the country in this category.
 This is generally a good indicator of quality nursing care.
-Pressure ulcers can many times be prevented by providing better nursing care, such as employing a system of turning residents more often.
+Pressure ulcers can often be avoided by providing better nursing care, such as by employing a protocol of turning patients more frequently.

 Does this page answer your questions about Cedars of Lebanon Care Center?

 Long-term Care Quality

 The next category we analyzed is long-term care.
 In that category, we awarded this facility a grade of B-.
 For prospective residents looking for a permanent place to live rather than skilled nursing, long-term care is an important category.
 Once we looked at the volume of care provided by nurses aids and other staff, we turned to the nursing home's vaccination data.
 We were disappointed to learn that this facility vaccinated only 68.181816 percent of its patients against pneumonia.
 Nevertheless, this nursing home keeps its residents out of the hospital.
 Indeed, it had less than one hospitalization per 1,000 long-term resident days, which is an impressively low number.